Updated: Feb 9

 There are several different hormone profiles possible for PCOS, which is why it is important to investigate further to see what is going on in your case before you start supplementing and treating it.
 When you work with a Fertility Support Trained Acupuncturist, they will work with you to establish what is going on with your hormones and your cycle and determine whether your cycle is dominated by testosterone or oestrogen or if it is a pituitary level issue.
 This knowledge will help them to treat you more effectively and offer you the most appropriate advice to help correct the imbalance and reduce the number of small follicles on your ovaries each month.
 As the overall balance of hormones improves, and the antral follicle count comes back to normal, the high AMH level should also return to a more normal level.
 One of few benefits of PCOS comes with age.
 At the age where AMH is falling too low for many women, in a PCOS woman AMH is just slipping down into a more healthy range, so there can be a window in which fertility actually improve in these later years.
 Is a Low AMH Good?

 If AMH is very low, there will only be a few pre-antral and small follicles at the beginning of the cycle.
 This can impact on the success of an artificially stimulated cycle (see below).
 However AMH is not an indicator of egg quality and for any normal cycle only one follicle is selected as the dominant follicle and grown on to maturity, so as long as the cycle is healthy it is very possible to ovulate successfully with a low AMH.
 A new study has shown that as long as you are regularly ovulating, a lower AMH does not make a huge difference to your chances of conceiving.
-The study showed that the chances of achieving a natural pregnancy with a lower AMH stood at 62%, whereas the chances of achieving a natural pregnancy with a normal range AMH was 65%.
-When an IVF clinic sees a very low AMH, they know that at the beginning of a stimulated cycle there would be very few follicles available to respond to the stimulation drugs, so they will be unable to mature and harvest a large number of eggs.
+One large study shows that when it comes to natural fertility, a woman may actually be more fertile with low AMH than with a normal level of AMH as long as she is ovulating regularly.
+When an IVF clinic sees a very low AMH, they know that at the beginning of a stimulated cycle there may be very few follicles available to respond to the stimulation drugs, so they will be unable to mature and harvest a large number of eggs.
+For a small number of women, the follicle count and AMH levels do not match up - so if you are looking at IVF, always check your Antral Follicle Count too if you are concerned.
 AMH and Ovarian Reserve

 AMH is often cited as a measurement that corresponds well with ovarian reserve.
 Alternative factors that suggest ovarian reserve are high Follicle Stimulating Hormone (FHS) or low Antral Follicle Count.
 In reality all three of these markers should be checked before making a diagnosis of reduced ovarian reserve, but of the three, an Antral Follicle Count is the most reliable marker.
 Even with a low ovarian reserve, it is still possible to conceive naturally if the hormones are well balanced and the egg and sperm quality are good.
 Why are IVF clinics so interested in AMH?

 There is some interesting evidence that suggests Vitamin D can help raise AMH levels, particularly Vitamin D3 (Dennis et al, 2012).
 Vitamin D deficiency has also been associated with decreased fertility and an increase risk of early pregnancy loss, so it is definitely worth checking your Vitamin D level and supplementing if necessary.
 There is some research that suggests DHEA is a supplement that could help to improve AMH but this needs to be viewed with some caution as it is not going to be appropriate for everyone.
 DHEA can be measured in the blood, so if you are considering DHEA supplementation it is essential to check your DHEA level before starting to supplement, to keep an eye out for symptoms of testosterone excess and to recheck DHEA level every month.
-An excess of DHEA is likely to result in an excess of testosterone which would have a negative effect on your fertility.
+Initially it is a good idea to recheck DHEA after a couple of weeks as some women respond really quickly to DHEA supplements.
+An excess of DHEA is likely to result in an excess of testosterone which would have a negative effect on your fertility by interfering with egg development and ovulation.
 How to Decrease High AMH

 There seems to be quite a strong correlation between insulin resistance and the high AMH levels seen in PCOS.
 It would be prudent to recommend dietary changes to try to reduce PCOS-related high AMH levels, a healthy diet such as the Mediterranean Blood Sugar diet would be a good place to start (Pellatt et al, 2010).
 To see my article on how to tackle PCOS through diet, Click Here.
-Melatonin Melatonin seems to have a regulating effect on AMH as it has been shown to increase low AMH and to decrease high AMH.
+Melatonin Melatonin seems to have a regulating effect on AMH as it is thought to be able to increase low AMH and to decrease high AMH.

 Low AMH - There is some research suggesting that supplementing with 3mg/d melatonin can help to increase AMH, improve egg quality and the likelihood of developing top quality embryos (Jahromi et al, 2017).